ljocha/pmcvff/README.md

 1. Execute script build.sh which will build the podman image for pipeline
-2. For interactive run and open in jupyter notebook, execute script run.sh with flag -j (./run.sh -j)
+2. For interactive run and open in jupyter notebook, execute script run.sh
-// For run and open pipeline container, execute script run.sh without flags (./run.sh)